Edward Olivares Preview, Player Props: Royals vs. White Sox

 Edward Olivares At The Plate

-- Olivares is batting .248 with 18 doubles, four triples, six home runs and 16 walks.
+- Olivares is hitting .255 with 18 doubles, four triples, eight home runs and 17 walks.

-- Olivares has driven home a run in 17 games this year (20.2%), including more than one RBI in 3.6% of his games.
+- Olivares has driven home a run in 18 games this year (21.2%), including more than one RBI in 4.7% of his games and producing three or more of his team's runs on one occasion..

-- In 28 of 84 games this season, he has scored, and seven of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.